Runweztt/Risk-and-Credit-Limit-Analysis/README.md

 After these steps, I checked the data to ensure everything was cleaned and ready for analysis.

-1. Credit Limit Analysis
+#1.
+Credit Limit Analysis

 a.
 Determine Credit Utilization

 Steps:
 Calculate Credit Utilization Ratio: This measures the percentage of credit customers use relative to their credit limit.
 Analyze Utilization Across Customers: We explore how credit utilization varies among different customer segments.

 Questions:
 · What is the average credit utilization ratio across all customers?
 · Are there any customers with unusually high or low credit utilization?
 · How does credit utilization vary across different customer segments?

 1.a Credit Limit Analysis
 Summary Statistics Explained:
-1.

 Count (8949):
-1. This indicates that there are 8,949 observations (customers) in the dataset used to calculate the credit utilization ratio.
+ This indicates that there are 8,949 observations (customers) in the dataset used to calculate the credit utilization ratio.
 It represents the total number of data points.
-3.

 Mean (0.388926):
-1. The average credit utilization ratio across all customers is approximately 0.39, or 39%.
+ The average credit utilization ratio across all customers is approximately 0.39, or 39%.
 This means that, on average, customers are utilizing about 39% of their available credit.

 Standard Deviation (0.389722):
-1. The standard deviation is about 0.39, indicating how spread out the credit utilization ratios are from the mean.
+ The standard deviation is about 0.39, indicating how spread out the credit utilization ratios are from the mean.
 A larger standard deviation suggests that there are significant variations in how different customers use their credit.

 Minimum (0.000000):
-1. The minimum credit utilization ratio is 0.0, meaning some customers have a balance of $0 compared to their credit limit, indicating they are not using their credit at all.
+The minimum credit utilization ratio is 0.0, meaning some customers have a balance of $0 compared to their credit limit, indicating they are not using their credit at all.

 25th Percentile (0.041527):
-1. Also known as Q1, this value indicates that 25% of customers have a credit utilization ratio of 4.15% or lower.
+ Also known as Q1, this value indicates that 25% of customers have a credit utilization ratio of 4.15% or lower.
 This shows that a significant portion of customers maintains very low utilization levels.

 Median (50th Percentile) (0.302870):
-1. The median credit utilization ratio is approximately 30.29%.
+The median credit utilization ratio is approximately 30.29%.
 This is the midpoint of the data, meaning half of the customers have a utilization ratio below this value and half above.
 This indicates that while the average is around 39%, many customers are using significantly less credit.

 75th Percentile (0.717582):
-1. Also known as Q3, this value indicates that 75% of customers have a credit utilization ratio of 71.76% or lower.
+ Also known as Q3, this value indicates that 75% of customers have a credit utilization ratio of 71.76% or lower.
 This suggests that a large segment of customers is using a moderate to high portion of their available credit.

 Maximum (15.909951):
-1. The maximum credit utilization ratio is approximately 15.91, which is unusually high.
+ The maximum credit utilization ratio is approximately 15.91, which is unusually high.
 This indicates that there are some customers with balances that significantly exceed their credit limits, suggesting possible overextension or mismanagement of credit.

-Insights from the Statistics:
+# Insights from the Statistics:

 · General Usage: On average, customers are utilizing a moderate amount of their available credit, but the wide standard deviation suggests varied behavior among customers.
 · Risk Consideration: The presence of a maximum ratio above 15 indicates that there may be customers at risk of default or mismanagement of their credit.
 · Low Utilizers: A significant portion of customers maintains low credit utilization, as indicated by the low 25th percentile, which could reflect cautious financial behavior or underutilization of available credit.
 · High Utilizers: The high 75th percentile indicates a segment of customers using a large portion of their credit, which could be a potential area of concern for risk management.

-Average Credit Utilization Ratio: 0.39
+#Average Credit Utilization Ratio: 0.39

-· Interpretation: The average credit utilization ratio of 0.39 means that, across all customers in the dataset, customers are using about 39% of their available credit.
+· The average credit utilization ratio of 0.39 means that, across all customers in the dataset, customers are using about 39% of their available credit.
 This indicates a moderate level of credit usage overall.

 Customers with High Credit Utilization

-·
-Definition: In this context, "high credit utilization" typically refers to customers with a utilization ratio greater than 1.0, meaning they owe more than their credit limit.
+·  In this context, "high credit utilization" typically refers to customers with a utilization ratio greater than 1.0, meaning they owe more than their credit limit.
 Examples:
 o Customers like C10006 (1.01), C10011 (1.08), and C10015 (0.92) have ratios indicating they are either over-utilizing their credit or close to their limits.
 This behavior could suggest financial strain or overextension.
 ·
-Implications:
+#Implications:
 ·
 o Risk Management: High credit utilization ratios can be a red flag for potential default risk.
 Customers consistently using more than their limit may struggle to make payments. o Customer Support: Identifying these customers could lead to proactive outreach or financial counseling to help them manage their credit better.
 ·
-Data Sample: The output mentions that there are 1,812 customers identified with high credit utilization, indicating a significant segment of the customer base that may need attention.
+#Data Sample: The output mentions that there are 1,812 customers identified with high credit utilization, indicating a significant segment of the customer base that may need attention.

-· Customers with Low Credit Utilization·
+# Customers with Low Credit Utilization·

-Definition: Low credit utilization typically refers to customers with a ratio significantly below the average, often under 0.2 or 20%.
+ Low credit utilization typically refers to customers with a ratio significantly below the average, often under 0.2 or 20%.
 Examples:
 o Customers like C10001 (0.04), C10007 (0.05), and C10009 (0.14) have low ratios, suggesting they are using a small fraction of their available credit.
 Implications: